 - Planning and implementation of minor development works; maintenance, operational and monitoring tasks associated with the management of reserve environmental, recreational and cultural assets. - On-the-job control of employees and volunteers engaged in minor project work and routine maintenance, operational and monitoring tasks.
-Includes allocating tasks and explaining and/or demonstrating work methods to inexperienced employees and volunteers. - Prepare environmental assessments (Reserve Activity Assessments) and monitoring programs associated with proposals for minor development or use. - Provide information and feedback to assist with the preparation and implementation of field centre operational plans, works programs and budgets. - Undertake risk assessments and identify and implement procedures and actions to ensure safe workplaces and public safety.
+Includes allocating tasks and explaining and/or demonstrating work methods to inexperienced employees and volunteers. - Prepare environmental assessments (Reserve Activity Assessments) and monitoring programs associated with proposals for minor development or use. - Provide information and feedback to assist with the preparation and implementation of field centre operational plans, works programs and budgets. - Undertake risk assessments and identify and implement procedures and actions to ensure safe work places and public safety. - Provide support and assistance in the case of emergencies, including administering First Aid where appropriate. - Provide information, advice and assistance to visitors, community members regarding the use or management of reserved land and issues affecting neighbouring land.

-- Provide support and assistance in the case of emergencies, including administering First Aid where appropriate. - Provide information, advice and assistance to visitors, community members regarding the use or management of reserved land and issues affecting neighbouring land. - Plan and conduct information, interpretation and education programs.
-Assist with the implementation of community consultation and engagement programs. - Undertake fire operations including fuel management, wildfire suppression, and planning and implementation of burns. - Undertake inspections of leased and licensed areas to ensure compliance with contract operational conditions. - Undertake enforcement procedures as Authorised Officer. - Perform any other assigned duties at the classification level that are within the employee's competence and training.
+- Plan and conduct information, interpretation and education programs.
+Assist with the implementation of community consultation and engagement programs. - Undertake fire operations including fuel management, wildfire suppression; and planning and implementation of burns. - Undertake inspections of leased and licensed areas to ensure compliance with contract operational conditions. - Undertake enforcement procedures as Authorised Officer.